Ashleigh Weerden: Twente

 On 17 April 2017, Weerden was announced at Twente.
 She made her league debut against PEC Zwolle on 1 September 2017.
 She scored her first league goal against ADO Den Haag on 16 February 2018, scoring in the 27th minute.

 Montpellier

 On 30 June 2020, Weerden was announced at Montpellier.
 She made her league debut against Fleury 91 on 5 September 2020.
 She scored her first league goal against Le Havre on 21 November 2020, scoring in the 80th minute.

 Ajax

 On 16 June 2022, Weerden was announced at Ajax.
 She made her league debut against Fortuna Sittard on 16 September 2022.
 She scored her first league goal against Feyenoord on 4 March 2023.
 On 5 March 2024, it was reported that Weerden had suffered a knee injury that would keep her out for two months.

 Crystal Palace

 On 9 August 2024, Weerden joined Women's Super League club Crystal Palace.

 International career

 Weerden made her senior team debut for Netherlands on 4 March 2019 in a 1–0 defeat against Poland.

+Born in the Netherlands, Weerden is of Surinamese descent.
+She was called up to the Suriname national team in November 2025.